mattermost/docs/source/collaborate/make-calls.rst

 .. note::

   Mattermost Cloud users can start calling right out of the box.
-For Mattermost self-hosted deployments, System admins need to enable and configure the plugin `using the System Console </configure/plugins-configuration-settings.html#calls>`__.
+For Mattermost self-hosted deployments, System admins need to enable and configure the plugin :ref:`using the System Console <configure/plugins-configuration-settings:calls>`.

 Join a call
 -----------